7-7-7-10/MoviePlayer/README.md

 ## License

 This project is open source and available under the MIT License.
+Please Star if you Fork.
 See [`LICENSE`](./LICENSE) for details.

 ---